henices/logseq-flow-nord/README.md

 # 🧠 Logseq Flow Nord Theme
 A minimal theme that focuses on a clean and sleek interface that's soft on the edges and comes with a large variety of color palettes.

-Logseq Flow Theme's nord color palettes, most of code copied from https://github.com/nmartin84/logseq-flow.
+Logseq Flow Theme's nord color palettes, some code copied from https://github.com/nmartin84/logseq-flow.

 ## 🚀 Features